 Wes Kerr currently holds the position of director of community solutions at Connected Nation.
 His responsibilities involve developing and maintaining relationships with solutions providers with a focus on assisting communities with broadband and technology advancement.
 In this role, he reviews, recommends and assists communities with actions and tasks related to the advancement of their community’s access, adoption and use of broadband.
 Wes has served Connected Nation in a variety of roles for over 12 years.
 Wes developed and maintained relationships with the largest broadband providers across the United States and worked through ways to gather sensitive data, earning their trust, which led to their willingness to participate in state and federal funded broadband mapping initiatives.
 Wes managed the functional team responsible for gathering data for over 1200 broadband providers in the U.S. and worked closely with that team to resolve issues with the data provided and as a liaison between providers and states.

-Barry Phelps is the Chair of the STEM Division (Science, Technology, Engineering, and Math) at Henderson Community College.
+Barry Phelps is the Chair of the STEM Division (Science, Technology, Engineering, and Math) at Henderson Community College and serves on Kyndle H.E.A.T.
+(Henderson Entrepreneurial and Technology) board.
 He has served as Senator at Large, chaired the Systems Computer and Information Technologies Curriculum Committee and is the chair of his local Faculty Affairs Committee.
 He has served on two High School advisory boards and currently serves on Morehead State’s University School of Engineering and Information Systems advisory board.
 Other professional achievements include being certified as a Quality Matters (QM) CPE and Higher Education Peer Reviewer of online courses.
 He holds several industry certifications related to information technology from where he was a network manager for nine years.
 He is the recipient of Henderson’s President’s Award, and the Julian E. Duffy Community College Education Award.